allx-g/resume-maker/README.md

 # Resume Maker

-Type in some bsaic information about your education and professional experience to create your very own _mini_ resume!
+Type in some basic information about your education and professional experience to create your very own _mini_ resume!

 ## Usage